-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 30 November 2020.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 14 December 2020.

-Closure of Older Adults Day Centres and This has been reviewed on eighteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+Closure of Older Adults Day Centres and Cessation of service delivery for over 70's in learning disability day Services (ASCODR 2) This has been reviewed on nineteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.